Donostia-San Sebastián (SPAIN)

 The societal challenges we are facing require fundamental, long-term transformations and if we want action research to constructively contribute to these transitions, we need to think about how to transform action research.

-With this in mind, Orkestra will be organizing the 2020 symposium of the International Journal of Action Research, which will take place on the 1st and 2nd of October, 2020 (with a special session for PhD students on the 30th of September).
+With this in mind, Orkestra will be organizing the 2020 VIRTUAL symposium of the International Journal of Action Research, which will take place on the 1st and 2nd of October, 2020 (with a special session for PhD students on the 30th of September) and with preparatory small group sessions in late June and early September.

 We want to organize this symposium as a meeting point for researchers, consultants and activists around the world interested in sharing our expectations, experiences and challenges when doing action research.

-The symposium will develop around three main themes:
+The symposium will develop around four main themes:

 - "Action Research, bridging generations, fields and roles”.
 For this discussion we want to gather action researchers from different generations, knowledge fields and with experience in university research, consultancy and activism.